How to Apply for a Chinese Visa for U.S. Citizens

-Whether you’re seeking an exciting new adventure or traveling for your education or career, China has a nearly endless amount of unique and unforgettable experiences on offer for anyone fortunate enough to visit.
+Whether seeking an exciting new adventure or traveling for your education or career, China has nearly endless unique, and unforgettable experiences for anyone fortunate enough to visit.
 But before you start finalizing those airline and hotel reservations, there’s something very important that you’ll have to take care of first – getting your travel visa.

-In this guide, we’ll be going over some of the most important details related to the Chinese travel visa application process, as well as providing a list of the other documents you will need to have in order before you apply.
+In this guide, we’ll be going over some of the most important details related to the Chinese travel visa application process and providing a list of the other documents you will need to have in order before you apply.
 Let’s start at the beginning.

-Now is also a good time to find out what documents required for a Chinese visa and get anything you’ll need to submit in order All visas to China require the following documentation:
+Now is also an excellent time to find out what documents are required for a Chinese visa and get anything you’ll need to submit in order All visas to China require the following documentation:

 - A Valid Passport (with at least six months of validity left on it)